-Studies have found benefits in cognitive function from those suffering from memory impairments, dementia, and Alzheimer’s disease, suggesting a neuroprotective role.
-(1,2)
+Studies have found benefits in cognitive function for those suffering from memory impairments, dementia, and Alzheimer’s disease, suggesting a neuroprotective role.

-Neuronal release of the learning neurotransmitter, acetylcholine (ACh), were increased in rats following PS supplementation.
-(7) This benefit occurred only in old rats, not in young, healthy rats.
+Neuronal release of the learning neurotransmitter, acetylcholine (ACh), was increased in rats following PS supplementation.
+This benefit occurred only in old rats, not in young, healthy rats.

-Researchers concluded that this increase in ACh release may be thanks to increased choline availability, which is used in ACh synthesis.
-PS may also inhibit the production and release acetylcholinesterase, an enzyme responsible for the breakdown of ACh in the brain.
+Researchers concluded that this increase in ACh release may be associated with increased choline availability, which is used in ACh synthesis.
+PS may also inhibit the production and release of acetylcholinesterase, an enzyme responsible for the breakdown of ACh in the brain.